phuchungbhutia/cheatsheets/cheatsheets/phishing.md

-title: Untitled
-category: Uncategorized
-description: No description provided.

-**title:** Phishing Cheatsheet
+title: Phishing Cheatsheet

-**category:** Cybersecurity
+category: Cybersecurity
-**description:** A structured reference guide for identifying, preventing, and responding to phishing attacks.
+description: A structured reference guide for identifying, preventing, and responding to phishing attacks.

 ---